willcl-ark/bitcoin-dev-tools/README.md

 6. Make some changes to the code...

-7. Check all new commits in the branch are good, shortcut to run `just check` on each new commit in the branch:
+7. Check all new commits in the branch are good, shortcut to run `just check` on each new commit in the branch vs master:

     ```bash
     just prepare